top of page

 Who was Mary Fell Stevenson?

 Enumclaw itself was homesteaded in 1879 by Frank and Mary Stevenson.
-In 1885, the Northern Pacific Railroad routed their transcontinental mainline through the site, accepting their offer of cleared, level land on which to build a siding, confident that the area would grow, the Stevenson's filed a plat.
-They built a hotel, and gave away lots for a saloon and a general store.
-At first the people called the town "Stevensonville" after the founders, but they soon refused the honor.
-One resident suggested "Enumclaw," which was the name of the strange sawed-off promontory north of town.
+In 1885, the Northern Pacific Railroad routed its transcontinental mainline through the site, accepting its offer of cleared, level land for a siding, confident that the area would grow.
+The Stevensons filed a plat.
+They built a hotel and gave away lots for a saloon and a general store.
+At first, the people called the town "Stevensonville" after the founders, but they soon refused the honor.
+One resident suggested "Enumclaw," the name of the strange, sawed-off promontory north of town.
 The name's uniqueness gained favor with the locals.

 Mary Fell Stevenson moved with her husband from California, and they were considered the "father" and "mother" of the town.
-Mary Fell was born in July 1852, emigrated to America from Canada in 1869.
-Through 1878, there were few settlers in the area and none of them were women.
+Mary Fell was born in July 1852 and emigrated to America from Canada in 1869.
+Through 1878, there were few settlers in the area, and none of them were women.
 She was 27 years old when they filed their claim.
-Frank cut a path through the dense forest and built a cabin, crude and without windows.
+Frank cut a path through the dense forest and built a crude cabin without windows.
 They later built a bigger one, but it had only one room.
-The Stevenson's had no children nor would there be any in the years to come.
+The Stevensons had no children, nor would there be any in the years to come.
 Mary recalled the homestead in the shadow of Mt.
 Rainier was "wild and woody land, full of mud, water and mosquitoes."
 Mary rode her horse along rough forest trails to a post office seven miles away.
-In 1885, the Northern Pacific Railroad accepted the Stevenson's gift of cleared, level land for a siding and routed its transcontinental railroad through their homestead.
+In 1885, the Northern Pacific Railroad accepted Stevenson's gift of cleared, level land for a siding and routed its transcontinental railroad through their homestead.
 Through 1889-1891, they platted new additions and sold lots for homes and businesses.

-Generosity and civic mindedness of Frank and Mary Stevenson gained them the title of Father and Mother of Enumclaw.
+The generosity and civic-mindedness of Frank and Mary Stevenson gained them the title of Father and Mother of Enumclaw.

 "First woman to the area which would later be called Enumclaw, when she remarried, everyone wished the best for their lady ‘founder’ of the town."